-- Collect rubbish frequently, make sure all bins have a sealed lid and are emptied regularly.
+- Collect rubbish frequently, and make sure all bins have a sealed lid and are emptied regularly.
 Read how to clean your wheelie bin here

-- Trim trees and bushes, trim overhanging tree branches to a distance over 5 feet from the house roof.
+- Trim trees and bushes, and trim overhanging tree branches to a distance over 5 feet from the house roof.
 Keeping trees trimmed and manicured will help stop rats and squirrels from jumping into your roof.

 - Seal any gaps using concrete, caulk, expanding foam, metal plates, or wire wool.

 - Keep your home clean and tidy inside and outside.
 Declutter, simplify, minimize.
 Don’t make it easy for the rats to live in your home.

 - Don’t leave food out at night.
 Ensure bread, bagels, cakes, and confectionary are not left out at night.
 Invest in a bread bin like this one!

 - Tidy away pet bowls and dirty dishes.
 Don’t leave our furry friends a midnight feast, or you are sending them an invitation to the party!

 - Store pet food in a rodent-proof container like this one.
 Pet food is something people usually overlook when rat-proofing their home.
 Rats aren’t fussy and will happily feast on your pet’s food bowl.

 - Keep all food in sealed containers like these, and be sure to clean up any spills or crumbs.